 If you share a household (or an office or a dorm room or any common space) with anyone other than yourself, you’ll probably be familiar with the following scene: You come home from a long day of work/studying/saving the world or whatever, and it’s not quite time for dinner, but you’re famished.
 You just need a snack to tide you over.
 So.
 You go to the snack cupboard and survey the offerings: boxes, packets, bags as far as the eye can see and even though none of it is quite what you’re craving and also you’re trying to eat healthy and avoid doing that thing where you take one cookie and walk away but then return 5 separate times to get just one more cookie, you’re starving so your eye lands on a sort-of-good-for-you bag of popcorn.
 You reach for the bag only to find it crumple in your hands because it’s empty.
-Rolling your eyes and muttering under your breath, you throw the empty bag in the garbage and reach into the cupboard for the next least offensive snack, a bag of dried mango.
+Rolling your eyes and cursing under your breath, you throw the empty bag in the garbage and reach into the cupboard for the next least offensive snack, a bag of dried mango.
 The bag feels way too light to contain mangoes or anything at all and that’s because it doesn’t contain anything at all.
 Box of graham crackers?
 Hollow and light as a feather.

 And now you feel like you’re in some horror film, like Invasion of the Body Snatchers, but with food instead of bodies, because every package in that communal cupboard is empty, and as your search takes you deeper in you find stray pieces of broken taco chips, pretzel dust and things you can’t quite identify, until you get to the raisins and the stale rice cakes all the way in the back.
-No one ever wants those, but by now you are faint with hunger and you shovel it all into your mouth and silently curse the perpetrators of this crime while formulating a foolproof strategy for avoiding this situation in the future.
+No one ever wants those, but by now you are faint with hunger and you shovel it all into your mouth and silently curse the perpetrators of this carnage while formulating a foolproof strategy for preventing this situation in the future.

 In my household, the only person who is certain to throw out any empty packaging is me.
 I guess my husband and kids figure there’s safety in numbers because at some point I’ll tire of trying to figure out who the offender of the day is and if a crime is committed without any witnesses, did it ever really happen?
 I’m probably giving them too much credit when I say the safety in numbers thing.
 More likely they are not having any thoughts at all other than “get snack in mouth, get further snacks in mouth” and then moving on to whatever the next activity is.
 Empty orange juice cartons, cracker packages cookie boxes don’t really bother them as much as walking 9 inches over to the garbage.
 In fact, I have TWO garbage cans in my kitchen, one on either side.
 But reaching either one of these is simply too draining and someone else (me) will take care of it, as they well know.
-It’s an inventory-keeping nightmare.

 “What exactly is going on?”, I asked Phil one night when I called him to check in on how things were going in my absence.

 “Oh everything is fine, I’ve got it all under control here.
-Are you getting some of that much-needed head space we discussed before you left?”, he asked.
+Are you getting some of that much-needed head space we discussed before you left?” he asked.

-“Yes”, I replied.
+“Yes,” I replied.
 “Almost too much head space.
 Almost.”

 “Yes, very good.
 Impressive, too.”
 I was touched that he’d so well understood my need for some breathing room and relieved to know the real reason the kids hadn’t reached out.
 Phil is great like that.
 If he does something, he does it all the way.